 The Kummer Institute for Student Success, Research and Economic Development will yield significant gains for the state and local economy over time.
 Through investments in infrastructure, scholarships and basic research, the Institute will serve as a catalyst to expand the economies of Rolla, Phelps County and the State of Missouri.

-Even with average returns, this investment is projected to add $250 million in additional goods and services within the first five years to the Missouri economy.
-Within a generation, the fruits of this enterprise are expected to result in over $2 billion additional goods and services.
+Even with average returns, this investment is projected to add $250 million in additional goods and services and nearly 2,300 new jobs within the first five years to the Missouri economy.
+Within a generation, the fruits of this enterprise are expected to result in over $2 billion additional goods and services and almost 2,900 new jobs for Missourians.
 As a result, a larger economy, an expanded tax base and the possibility of spillover benefits provide a bright outlook for state and local economies, all due specifically to the presence of the Institute.

 Missouri’s recent economic performance has been subpar, and the state is in the midst of a prolonged period of economic stagnation.
 Between 1997 and 2018, real GDP increased at a 1.05% average annual rate in Missouri — less than half the 2.32% average annual rate for the United States.
 Also during this 21-year period, Missouri was the 47th-fastest growing state in the union.
 To understand how the Institute will contribute to the state and local economies, S&T conducted an economic impact analysis based on a model of the economy that describes how productive capacity in Missouri evolves over time.